What is the concept of “purpose” when building a successful employer branding strategy?

 The societal purpose is about doing something beyond yourself, such as working for a company that takes care of leaving a minimal footprint on the environment.

-Before you start thinking of taking another approach to redefining purpose as a part of employer branding strategy, I would like to underline again that the story is not your company, and it’s not the stories of what people do at your company.
+Before you start thinking of taking another approach to redefining purpose as a part of employer branding strategy, I would like to underline again that the story is not your company, and it’s not the story of what people do at your company.
 It’s why they do it.
 It’s their purpose story!

 The power of purpose can make a difference in attracting and retaining top talent.
 Purpose should become part of your next job ad immediately.
-You can try to lead with the purpose, like telling an unexpected and straightforward, credible story related to success.
+You can try to lead with the purpose, like telling an unexpected and straightforward story related to success.
 Force yourself to use fewer terms such as: “we,” “us,” “our,” and more “you,” and “yours.”
 Also, take a careful look at defining the key benefits of purpose related to your company or startup.
 Clarity of purpose brings longevity and loyalty.
 Differentiation will make your organization stand out and to integrate with consumers as well.

 When the purpose is defined, let’s make the world of work a better place!